dustinpfister/blog_posts/_posts/blog-post-plan-for-2023.md

 ## 2 - Keeping up with a day by day todo list

 Another thing that I started last year was a day by day todo list.
-This is something that has been working very well for me in terms of planni9ng things out, and also making sure that I keep up with what I want to do.
+This is something that has been working very well for me in terms of planing things out, and also making sure that I keep up with what I want to do.
 I have found that it is true that if I write things down in the form of a simple todo list, then I will in fact actually do it.
+So then this is something that I am going to want to continuing doing into this next year.

+What I might want to change though is how to I go about planing things out.
+That is to not stop having a day by day todo list, but rather to refine something that is working.
+There is making smarter choices as to what deserves more of my attention compared to other things.
+For example when it comes to updating my content on [threejs examples](/2021/02/19/threejs-examples/), some of them are good ideas that I should continue to work on more, others maybe not.
+So there is just getting together another kind of list that is a top collection of examples, and focus more on those while ignoring the others.

 ## Conclusion